Roughness-induced transition and turbulent wedge spreading: Conclusion

 Extensive hotwire measurements were conducted and found in good agreement with the naphthalene visualization results.
-The measurements show that velocity fluctuations grow most strongly above low-speed streaks and break down to turbulence.
-Breakdown produces a high-speed streak immediately downstream of the initiating low-speed streak.
+The measurements show that, regardless of whether breakdown occurs first along the roughness centerline at high \Rekk\ values, velocity fluctuations eventually grow most strongly above low-speed streaks located at the flanks of the wedge.
+The growth and breakdown of these fluctuations drives lateral spreading of turbulence and produces high-speed streaks downstream and outboard of initiating low-speed streaks.
 Subsequently, a new low-speed streak is observed outboard of the high-speed streak and continues the wedge-spreading process.

 Velocity spectra show $u'$ fluctuations in a high-frequency band above the most-upstream low-speed streak.
-Spectra obtained on subsequent streaks appear fully turbulent.
-The highest-intensity broadband $u'$ signal exists in the same shear layers that supported the high-frequency instability of the more-upstream streaks.
+Spectra obtained on subsequent streaks are more broadband.
 It is not clear why the spectra are broadband in the more downstream low-speed streaks, even at relatively low fluctuation intensities.
-There are several possibilities: Perhaps the nearby turbulent flow in the inner part of the wedge contaminates the nearby hotwire measurements by their strong fluctuations.
-Or, meandering is sufficiently strong that measurements above low-speed streaks are actually time averages of laminar, unstable zones and fully turbulent data.
-However, meandering is most pronounced far downstream and is unlikely to completely obscure unstable bands in the second set of low-speed streaks.
-A third explanation is that these regions are truly turbulent with highest-intensity $u'$ fluctuations in the same upper shear layers as observed in the initial set of laminar low-speed streaks.
-If that is the case, the similarity between the process for the laminar low-speed streak and subsequent turbulent low-speed streaks would be reminiscent of the work by \citet{Gaster-JFM-85} who applied linear stability theory to a turbulent mixing layer with good agreement.
+There are several possibilities.
+(1)~The nearby turbulent flow in the inner part of the wedge affects the nearby hotwire measurements by their strong fluctuations.
+(2)~These regions are truly turbulent, at least intermittently, with highest-intensity $u'$ fluctuations in the same upper shear layers as observed in the initial set of laminar low-speed streaks.
+Or, (3)~wedge meandering is sufficiently strong that measurements above low-speed streaks are actually time averages of laminar, unstable and fully turbulent zones.
+However, preliminary evidence of meandering by \citet{Berger-PhD-20} suggests that meandering is most pronounced far downstream and is unlikely to completely obscure unstable bands in the second set of low-speed streaks.

-Continuing to resolve the cycle of low- and high-speed streaks that drives turbulent wedge spreading remains an important problem, particularly whether the streak-to-streak spacing, $\Delta x_2$ does eventually collapse to a universal value.
-Related to this, the laminar or turbulent character of low-speed flanking streaks remains an open question.
-Lateral meandering complicates progress on these issues.
-More sophisticated conditional averaging, perhaps using a reference sensor may be able to better able to resolve these questions.
+Continuing to resolve the cycle of low- and high-speed streaks that drives turbulent wedge spreading remains an important problem in fundamental fluid mechanics.
+The laminar or turbulent character of low-speed flanking streaks is a key open question.
+The possibility of lateral meandering complicates progress on these issues.
+More sophisticated conditional averaging, perhaps using a reference sensor could help reveal modal behavior in order to successfully resolve these questions.